elegant-scipy/elegant-scipy/preface.md

   * airspeed velocity: continuous integration benchmarks, referencing Holy Grail http://spacetelescope.github.io/asv/using.html

   * sux: use Python 2 packages from Python 3.
 A play on "six" (the Python 2/3 compatibility package) and also great usage syntax: "sux.to_use('my_py2_package')" (This can also segue into The Great Cataclysm)

-### Making your Mark on the SciPy Ecosystem

-Some of these here, or in a later chapter?:

-* Contributing to the SciPy ecosystem: how to use git and github, and follow best practices, to contribute to SciPy and related packages.?

-** Contributing
-[yes, leave this till the final chapter but mention it's coming, continuing from the mention of GitHub in "community", something like, "in the final chapter, we will show you how to contribute your new skills to the GitHub-hosted projects that comprise most of the scientific Python ecosystem."]

 ## Getting Help